 The Kensington Cemetery, some relics, and a few foundations throughout the Kensington Nature Center and Metropark trail are all that remain of Kensington.

-At the time of the Civil War, Rawsonville had a grist mill, sawmill, stove factory, and wagon maker.
+During the Civil War, Rawsonville had a grist mill, sawmill, stove factory, and wagon maker.
 The community was doing well, but when a railroad was built that bypassed the town, it took a toll on the industries and families.
-The post office closed October 25, 1895, reopened November 20, 1895, but saw the final closure a few years later, February 28, 1902.
+The post office closed on October 25, 1895, and reopened on November 20, 1895, but saw the final closure a few years later, on February 28, 1902.

 Ghost Towns And Other Abandoned Locations Worth Seeing In Michigan

 Pere Cheney, Michigan, was a turn-of-the-century lumber town.
-At the town’s peak, the population was around 1,500 residents, but sadly many were killed from back-to-back epidemics of diphtheria.
+At the town’s peak, the population was around 1,500 residents, but sadly many were killed from back-to-back diphtheria epidemics.
 By the 1920s, the town was abandoned and rumored to be haunted by the locals’ ghosts.
-The cemetery remains with gravestones showing how quickly and unfortunately lives can be lost.
+The cemetery remains with gravestones showing how quickly and unfortunately, lives can be lost.

 Finn Town, Michigan, was a copper mining town that served the Victoria Copper Mine on the Upper Peninsula.
 Ghost town enthusiasts and visitors alike can explore the remains of log cabins still on their original foundations that once housed miners’ families.

-Shining light over Lake Superior’s waters for forty years, the Grand Island East Channel Light now sits as an abandoned building.
+Shining light over Lake Superior’s waters for forty years, The Grand Island East Channel Lighthouse now sits as an abandoned building.
 The lighthouse was first operational in 1868 and retired 40 years later in the early 1900s.
 The best way to view the wooden lighthouse is by kayak or boat.